firish/Chatroom/README.md

 - **requirements.txt**
   Contains the list of Python modules and their respective versions required for the server application.

+## Client Directory Structure

+The application's client directory is structured as follows:

+- **App.js / App.css**
+  These are the main React files responsible for rendering the primary layout and components of the application.

+- **loginSignup.js / loginSignup.css**
+  These files manage the login and sign-up functionalities of the application.
+The JavaScript file (`loginSignup.js`) contains React components and logic for user login and registration, while the CSS file (`loginSignup.css`) styles these components.

+- **chatroom.js / chatroom.css**
+  Responsible for the chatroom functionality.
+The JavaScript file (`chatroom.js`) houses the React components and logic required for the chatroom feature, enabling users to send and receive messages.
+The accompanying CSS file (`chatroom.css`) provides the styling for the chatroom components.

+- **Dockerfile**
+  The Docker configuration file used to containerize the client application for deployment.
+It packages the React application with all its dependencies into a Docker container, making it easier to deploy and run in various environments.

+- **client-minikube-deployment.yaml**
+  Kubernetes configuration file tailored for deploying the containerized client application on Minikube.

+- **client-minikube-service.yaml**
+  Kubernetes service configuration that exposes the client application running on Minikube to be accessible from a browser or other clients.

 Each file has a distinct role, ensuring smooth development, testing, deployment, and scaling of the application.